JS-Mechanic/JS-Mechanic/README.md

 # 💫 About Me:

-Senior Frontend Developer with expertise in JavaScript, TypeScript and React.
+Senior Frontend Developer with expertise in JavaScript, TypeScript, ReactJS and NextJS.
 Experienced in leading teams, mentoring junior developers, optimizing web performance, and contributing to open-source projects.
 Skilled in modernizing codebases, enhancing developer experience, improving SEO rankings, and expanding test coverage.
 Eager to learn continuously , teach, and share knowledge through technical blogging and community involvement.

 ## 🌐 Socials: